Haredi burqa sect: Other practices

 Keren does not speak in front of men, and has taken on various ascetic practices.
-During her prison term, she was hospitalized several times for malnutrition and other maladies as a result of her unwillingness to eat the food provided.
+During her prison term, she was hospitalized several times for malnutrition and other maladies as a result of her refusal to eat provided food.
 Some members of the group reportedly do not believe in vaccination or modern medicine.
-On February 8, 2013, one woman's baby allegedly died from untreated flu, with the parents then fleeing from the law.
+On February 8, 2013, one woman's baby allegedly died from untreated flu, with the parents then fleeing the law.
 On another occasion, a newborn baby had to be taken to a hospital by force, after the mother refused to go to a hospital to give birth to avoid contact with hospitals and physicians.
 Other cases of child abuse and neglect have been reported within the group.

 Perception in Israeli society

 The Israeli press has adopted the informal epithet "Taliban mothers" to refer to the followers of Keren's teachings on modesty.
-According to Miriam Shaviv, the estimated 100 "gullible and needy" Jewish women, for whom Keren was a holy woman, were not forced, but convinced by Keren "that the ideal for a woman was not to be seen in public (and not even to be heard – she used to stop talking for days on end).
+According to Miriam Shaviv, the estimated 100 "gullible and needy" Jewish women, for whom Keren was a holy woman, were not forced but convinced by Keren "that the ideal for a woman was not to be seen in public (and not even to be heard – she used to stop talking for days on end).
 Negating themselves, she was telling them, making themselves invisible, was the height of frumkeit, while, in fact, it has no basis whatsoever in halachah".
-The Israel National Council for the Child has requested that the Welfare Ministry look into the matter and make sure this behavior is not harmful to the girls.
+The Israel National Council for the Child has requested that the Welfare Ministry and Social Affairs investigate the matter and ensure this behavior is not harmful to the girls.